airbytehq/airbyte/docs/integrations/destinations/postgres.md

 * `_airbyte_data`: a json blob representing with the event data.
 The column type in Postgres is `JSONB`.

 ## Getting Started (Airbyte Cloud)
-Airbyte Cloud only supports connecting to your Postgres instance with TLS encryption.
+Airbyte Cloud only supports connecting to your Postgres instance with SSL or TLS encryption.
+TLS is used by default.
 Other than that, you can proceed with the open-source instructions below.

 ## Getting Started (Airbyte Open-Source)